rockboroschool/website/wp-content/plugins/simple-history/readme.txt

 == Changelog ==

+= 3.2.0 (February 2022) =

+- Refactored detection of user profile updates.
+Order of updated user fields are now shown in the same order as they are in the edit user screen.
+Also the texts are updated to be more user friendly.
+And those "show toolbar"-messages that showed up at random times should be gone too. 🤞
+- Added: Creation and deletion (revoke) of Application Passwords are now logged.
+- Added: Role changes from users overview page are now logged.
+- Fixed: Password reset links was always attributed to "Anonymous web user", even those that was sent from the users listing in the WordPress admin area.
+- Fixed: Increase contrast ratio on some texts.
+- Changed: `sh_d()` now tell you if a value is integer or numeric string or an empty string.
+- Changed: The log message "Found an update to WordPress" had a dot in it.
+No other log message had a dot so the dot is no more.

+= 3.1.1 (January 2022) =

+- Fixed: Error when uploading images when using WordPress 5.7.0 or earlier.

+= 3.1.0 (January 2022) =

+- Fixed: Use user selected language instead of selected site language when loading languages for JavaScript libraries. ([#232](https://github.com/bonny/WordPress-Simple-History/issues/232))
+- Fixed: Theme deletions are now logged again. ([#266](https://github.com/bonny/WordPress-Simple-History/issues/266))
+- Fixed: Theme installs are now logged again. ([#265](https://github.com/bonny/WordPress-Simple-History/issues/265))
+- Fixed: Plugin deletions are now logged again. ([#247](https://github.com/bonny/WordPress-Simple-History/issues/247), [#122](https://github.com/bonny/WordPress-Simple-History/issues/122))
+- Fixed: Images and other attachments are now logged correctly when being inserted in the Block Editor.
+- Fixed: Some PHP notice messages in post logger.
+- Updated: JavaScript library TimeAgo updated to 1.6.7 from 1.6.3.
+- Added: Log when an admin verifies that the site admin adress is valid using the [Site Admin Email Verification Screen that was added in WordPress 5.3](https://make.wordpress.org/core/2019/10/17/wordpress-5-3-admin-email-verification-screen/). ([#194](https://github.com/bonny/WordPress-Simple-History/issues/194), [#225](https://github.com/bonny/WordPress-Simple-History/issues/225))
+- Added: Option "All days" to date range filter dropdown. ([#196](https://github.com/bonny/WordPress-Simple-History/issues/196))
+- Added: Media and other attachments now display the post they were uploaded to, if any. ([#274](https://github.com/bonny/WordPress-Simple-History/issues/274))
+- Added: Add class static variables $dbtable and $dbtable_contexts that contain full db name (existing class constants DBTABLE and DBTABLE_CONTEXTS needed to be prefixed manually).
+- Added: Plugin installs now save required version of PHP and WordPress.
+- Changed: Plugin install source is now assumed to be "web" by default.
+- Changed: Attachment updates are no longer logged from post logger since the media/attachment logger takes care of it.
+- Changed: Function `sh_d()` now does not escape output when running from CLI.
+- Removed: Plugin source files-listing removed from plugin installs, because the listing was incomplete, plus some more fields that no longer were able to get meaninful values (plugin rating, number or ratings, etc.).

+= 3.0.0 (January 2022) =

+- Fixed: Used wrong text domain for some strings in Limit Login Attempts logger.
+- Fixed: Post logger now ignores changes to the `_encloseme` meta key.
+- Fixed: Readme text loaded from GitHub repo is now filtered using `wp_kses()`.
+- Fixed: Links in readme text loaded from GitHub repo now opens in new window/tab by default (instead of loading in the modal/thickbox iframe).
+- Added: Logger messages is shown when clicking number of message strings in settings debug tab.
+- Added: Num occasions in RSS feed is now wrapped in a `<p>` tag.
+- Removed: "Simple Legacy Logger" is removed because it has not been used for a very long time.
+- Removed: "GitHub Plugin URI" header removed from index file, so installs of Simple History from Github using Git Updater are not supported from now on.
+- Removed: Box with translations notice removed from sidebar because it did not work properly when using different languages as site language and user language.
+- Internal: Code formatting to better match the WordPress coding standards, code cleanup, text escaping. ([#243](https://github.com/bonny/WordPress-Simple-History/issues/243))

 = 2.43.0 (October 2021) =

 - Fixed: PHP notices on menu save when there are ACF fields attached ([#235](https://github.com/bonny/WordPress-Simple-History/issues/235))